ProBake error

 - The oven shuts off unexpectedly mid-cycle while ProBake is enabled

-These issues are most commonly caused by a faulty bottom bake element, a failed temperature sensor, or a worn control board that can no longer regulate the ProBake heating cycle correctly.
+These issues usually stem from a faulty bottom bake element, a defective temperature sensor, or a worn control board that can no longer manage the ProBake heating cycle effectively.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.